Polymathwole/pic-share-app/README.md

 * Signed in user can sign out

 ## User stories to be implemented soon
+* Signed in user can upload an image
 * View uploaded images as visitor and signed in user
 * Signed in user can delete images they upload themselves
 * Signed in user can comment on images